Programming-from-A-to-Z/A2Z-F20/07-cfg/README.md

 - An apology generator.
 - An ITP project idea generator.
 - A knock knock joke generator.

+Something you might consider is pulling the "terminal" words for your grammar from an API or other data source.
+You are also welcome to explore generative visual art with Context Free Grammars basing your exercise off of the L-System material described above.

 ## Add your assignment below via Pull Request